Skip to main content

 192 PEARSE STREET

-Paula Quigley is Director of Teaching and Learning (Postgraduate) and former Director of the MPhil in Film Studies (2006-2022) at the School of Creative Arts.
+Paula Quigley is Head of Film and former Director of Teaching and Learning (Postgraduate) and Director of the MPhil in Film Studies (2006-2022) at the School of Creative Arts.
 She has published on a wide range of topics in film studies, including the work of Sergei Eisenstein and André Bazin, the impact of psychoanalysis on film theory, and studies of the short film.
 In addition, she has published on issues of genre and gender, with a focus on iterations of the 'woman's film' in diverse cinematic and cultural contexts.
 Recent research includes an examination of 'face politics' in the films of Lynne Ramsay and an exploration of maternal gothic/horror cinema.
 Current research projects include analyses of the work of prominent women filmmakers Ava DuVernay, Emerald Fennell, Greta Gerwig, and Chloé Zhao.
 Dr. Quigley welcomes enquiries from research students interested in working on film theory, film style, film performance, genre, gender, women and film, feminism and postfeminism, melodrama, female gothic, and various aspects of Hollywood cinema and European cinema.

 European Cinema Film and Gender Film Theory and Philosophy Hollywood Cinema

-'I can't leave her': Maternal Gothic/Horror in Hereditary (Ari Aster, 2018), Relic (Natalie Erika James, 2020), and You Are Not My Mother (Kate Dolan, 2021) in, editor(s)Deirdre Flynn & Susan Liddy , Routledge Companion to Motherhood on Screen, London, Routledge, 2024, pp1-16 , [Paula Quigley], Book Chapter, ACCEPTED
+'I can't leave her': Maternal Gothic/Horror in Hereditary (Ari Aster, 2018), Relic (Natalie Erika James, 2020), and You Are Not My Mother (Kate Dolan, 2021) in, editor(s)Deirdre Flynn & Susan Liddy , Routledge Companion to Motherhood on Screen, London, Routledge, 2024, pp1-16 , [Paula Quigley], Book Chapter, ACCEPTED TARA - Full Text

 Paula Quigley, Writing With Light: Reflections on Sarah Strong's 'I Hear Fish Drowning' (2014), Strong: A Hybrid Symposium, Boston College Ireland, 24 November 2023, 2023, Conference Paper, PUBLISHED TARA - Full Text Handle